Medicine Support in Domiciliary Care

-The Domiciliary Care Medicine Management project is designed to tackle the complicated relationships that exist between patients, GPs, pharmacists, hospitals, carers and family members in terms of medicine management.
+The Medicine Support in Domiciliary Care project is designed to tackle the complicated relationships that exist between patients, GPs, pharmacists, hospitals, carers and family members in terms of medicine management.

-With a backdrop of increased digitalisation within prescription management and the NHS more widely, the Social Care Digital Innovation Accelerator run by CC2i on behalf of the Local Government Association and funded by NHS Digital has supported this discovery project.
-Led by five councils and their care partners to understand the challenges and opportunities within the current system.
+With a backdrop of increased digitalisation within prescription management and the NHS more widely, the Social Care Digital Innovation Accelerator run by CC2i on behalf of the Local Government Association and funded by NHS Digital has supported this project through a discovery and commercial discovery phase.
+Now entering the final phase, the project has been led by five councils and their care partners to understand the challenges and opportunities within the current system.

 Key areas of challenge and complexity were identified: